Power Distribution Network Design Guidelines: Agilex™ 5 FPGAs and SoCs

 Figure 13.
 Methodology for Device PDN and Transient Noise Analysis Step load at the package pin is injected to the PCB model to meet voltage droop (DC + AC) at the package pin.

-To ensure the PDN design performance is within the required tolerance or specification in the Power Rails Tolerance section, time domain post-layout PDN simulation for some critical power nets such as VCC core, VCCP, VCCPT, VCCIO_PIO, VCC_HSSI, and power rails for GTS transceiver must be performed.
+To ensure the PDN design performance is within the required tolerance or specification in the Power Rails Tolerance section, Altera recommends performing time domain post-layout PDN simulation for some critical power nets such as VCC core, VCCP, VCCPT, VCCIO_PIO, VCC_HSSI, and power rails for GTS transceiver.

 PDN time domain simulation is only performed on PCB from voltage regulator to package ball.
 Therefore, package, OPDs, and on-chip models are not required for the PDN time domain simulation.

-The following steps show the time domain PDN simulation (as shown in the Time Domain PDN Test Bench Example for Agilex™ 5 A5E065B VCC+VCCP figure):
+The following steps show the process of time domain PDN (as shown in the Time Domain PDN Test Bench Example for Agilex™ 5 A5E065B VCC+VCCP figure):

 1. Obtain the implemented VRM SPICE model for the target power rail.

-3. Build a schematic in any possible EDA tool (Keysight ADS or Cadence or LTspice or Simplix) with the voltage regulator model (possible HSPICE model) and PCB model extracted from previous step.
+3. Build a schematic in any possible EDA tool (Keysight ADS or Cadence or LTspice or Simplis and so forth) with the voltage regulator model (possible HSPICE model) and PCB model extracted from previous step.

 • This schematic represents the voltage regulator plus the PCB or decoupling capacitors model up to package pins.